 - Perfect for summer

-Ground almonds: almonds will add flavour to the shortbread crust.
+- Ground almonds: almonds will add flavor to the shortbread crust.
 Feel free to substitute them with more all-purpose flour.

-Coconut sugar: this adds a beautiful slight caramelised flavour to the tart crust.
+- Coconut sugar: this adds a beautiful slight caramelized flavor to the tart crust.

-Sea salt: where would we be going without a pinch of salt to balance out sweetness and enhance the overall flavour of a dessert?
+- Sea salt: where would we be going without a pinch of salt to balance out the sweetness and enhance the overall flavor of a dessert?
 But seriously, a touch of salt goes a long way in taking your desserts to the next level.

-Vegan butter: you can also use coconut oil if vegan butter isn't available to you.
-If you're not fond of the coconut flavour, go for a refined coconut oil.
+- Vegan butter: you can also use coconut oil if vegan butter isn't available to you.
+If you're not fond of the coconut flavor, go for refined coconut oil.

-Ground flaxseeds: the flaxseeds will act as a binding agent and help the tart to keep it’s shape and be less crumbly when you cut through it.
+- Ground flaxseeds: the flaxseeds act as a binding agent and help the tart to keep its shape and be less crumbly when you cut through it.

-Passionfruit pulp: passion fruit pulp is the juice that's found inside of a passion fruit.
-The pulp and seeds are inside little sacks, I find the best way to separate the pulp is to use a fine mesh sieve and the back of a spoon to push the moisture through.
+- Passionfruit pulp: passion fruit pulp is the juice that's found inside passion fruit.
+The pulp and seeds are inside little sacks, I find the best way to separate the pulp is to use a fine-mesh sieve and the back of a spoon to push the moisture through.

-Freshly squeezed orange juice: make sure it's from fresh oranges and not the bottled/cartoned type.
-The orange flavour is very subtle as those punchy passion fruits outshine it by far.
-Orange juice helps to add colour, sweetness and an additional layer of flavour to the curd.
+- Freshly squeezed orange juice: make sure it's from fresh oranges and not the bottled/carton type.
+The orange flavor is very subtle as those punchy passion fruits outshine it by far.
+Orange juice helps to add color, sweetness, and an additional layer of flavor to the curd.